Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: The Max-Oriented Converse Bound for a General Discrete Channel

-In the general symbol-wise converse bound \eqref{eq:cvb}, one of degrees of freedom is the reference distribution $Q$.
-For each such $Q$, for a fixed probability $\vp$, the bound is equal to the maximum (over $x$) of $\vp$-quantile $\rho$ of $\frac{W(Y|x)}{Q(Y)}$ .
-We want this quantile to be as small as possible.
-Here, the roles of all variables in this bound are dual to each other: if we pick up a larger probability $\vp$, then the value of $\frac{1}{\vp-\ve}$ is smaller, but the maximum $\vp$-quantile is larger.
+In the general symbol-wise converse bound \eqref{eq:cvb}, one of the degrees of freedom is the reference distribution $Q$.
+For each such $Q$, for a fixed probability $\vp$, the bound is equal to the maximum (over $x$) of $\vp$-quantile $\rho$ of $W(Y|x)/Q(Y)$.
+The smaller the quantile, the tighter the bound.
+The roles of all variables in this bound are dual to each other: if we pick a larger probability $\vp$, then the value of $1/(\vp-\ve)$ is smaller, but the maximum $\vp$-quantile is larger.

+Below we provide a special case of \eqref{eq:cvb}, called \emph{the maximum-oriented converse bound}.
+This bound can be easily computed for any channel if all the input-output (conditional) probabilities are given.
+First, for a channel $W$, define